mattermost/docs/source/administration/ediscovery.rst

 The Mattermost API can be used to export a user's posts in CSV compliance format that is part of Mattermost Enterprise E20.
 The following section outlines how to use the API to create and retrieve a report for a specific user via the API.
 Please note that full documentation for the Mattermost API can be found at https://api.mattermost.com.

-To use the API you must first authenticate, `as described here <https://api.mattermost.com/#tag/authentication>`_, and the account you are authenticating with must have ``manage_system`` permissions.
+To use the API, you must first authenticate `as described here <https://api.mattermost.com/#tag/authentication>`_.
+The account you are authenticating with must have ``manage_system`` permissions.
 If you are using Curl you can authenticate using the following command:

 .. code-block:: json